bayerf42/Lox68k/doc/extensions.md

 not only strings.
 Also the access with the indexing operator `[]` doesn't default to the class's methods when a slot doesn't exist.

+You shouldn't use a real number as an index (see below at *Equality vs. Identity*)

+To remove a slot, use the `remove` native function, assigning `nil` to a slot (like in Lua) doesn't remove it.

 ```javascript
   var map = Map("foo",42, "bar",38, true,666);